muskandn/muskandn/README.md

  ## About Me

-- 👨‍💻 I'm a sophomore at **IIIT Gwalior studying Information Technology**
+- 👨‍💻 I'm a Prefinal Year Student at **IIIT Gwalior studying Information Technology**

 - 🔭 I’m currently working on the field of **Web Development**